ng-docs/angular-cn/aio/content/guide/router-tutorial-toh.md

 The `ActivatedRouteSnapshot` contains the *future* route that will be activated and the `RouterStateSnapshot` contains the *future* `RouterState` of the application, should you pass through the guard check.

-If the user is not logged in, you store the attempted URL the user came from using the `RouterStateSnapshot.url` and tell the router to redirect to a login page &mdash;a page you haven't created yet.
+If the user is not logged in, you store the attempted URL the user came from using the `RouterStateSnapshot.url` and tell the router to redirect to a login page —a page you haven't created yet.
 Returning a `UrlTree` tells the `Router` to cancel the current navigation and schedule a new one to redirect the user.

 <a id="add-login-component"></a>